 1. What is the purpose of this space?

 If you’re adding audio to a kitchen area, discreet solutions are probably your best bet.
 In an area like this, you want your audio as minimally intrusive as possible.
-Conversely, if you’re setting up a home studio or home theater, aesthetics may not matter as much as sound quality.
+Conversely, if you’re setting up a home studio or home theater (learn the difference between Home Theaters vs. Media Rooms), aesthetics may not matter as much as sound quality.
 Consider the purpose for each space before you go picking your products.

 2. What’s my budget?